 As stated in your grant contract, by accepting these grant funds you agree to:

-- Mention MHC funding in speaking engagements and discussion with the media, as related to your grant project
+- Mention MH funding in speaking engagements and discussion with the media, as related to your grant project

 - Contact your state and federal legislators regarding your award

-Why do we need your help to include Michigan Humanities Council Credit?
+Why do we need your help to include Michigan Humanities Credit?

 You may submit event information, photos and other requirements to either: